-Also known as Black-and-White Sea Cucumber, Blackmouth Sea Cucumber, Black-spotted Sea Cucumber, Flowerfish, Leopard Sea Cucumber, Long Stickyfish, Orangefish, Stichel Sea Cucumber, Striated Sea Cucumber, Striped Sea Cucumber, Trepang.
+Also known as Black-and-White Sea Cucumber, Blackmouth Sea Cucumber, Black-spotted Sea Cucumber, Flowerfish, Leopard Sea Cucumber, Long Stickyfish, Orangefish, Pickles, Stichel Sea Cucumber, Striated Sea Cucumber, Striped Sea Cucumber, Trepang.

 They feed on detritus and plankton.

 Depth - 0-30m

 Some sea cucumbers crawl around on the bottom slowly filtering sand through their tentacles to gather food, while others spread their tentacles above them to capture plankton.
 A number of sea cucumbers feed nocturnally while others feed by day.